dahlia/seonbi/README.md

 Seonbi: SmartyPants for Korean language
 =======================================

-Seonbi does typographic adjustments to an HTML so that the result uses accurate punctuations according to the modern Korean orthography.
+Seonbi (선비) is is an HTML preprocessor that does typographic adjustments to an HTML so that the result uses accurate punctuations according to the modern Korean orthography.
 (It's similar to what [SmartyPants] does for a text written in English.)

+It also transforms a `ko-Kore` text (國漢文混用; [Korean mixed script]) into a `ko-Hang` text (한글전용; Hangul-only script).

 Seonbi provides the Haskell library and the CLI; both can perform the following
 transformations:

+ -  All hanja words (e.g., `漢字`) into corresponding hangul-only words (e.g., `한자`)
  -  Straight quotes and apostrophes (`"` & `'`) into curly quotes HTML
     entities (`“`, `”`, `‘`, & `’`)
  -  Three consecutive periods (`...`) into an ellipsis entity (`…`)